 Check the total size of all files in the Recycle Bin

-NOTE: This method applies to Windows 8.1 Update and above versions only.
+NOTE: This method applies to Windows 8.1 and Windows 10 versions only.

 Follow the given below instructions to see the size of all files in the Recycle Bin: